ChaosTools.jl

 In sort, any set of quantities that change in time can be considered a dynamical system, however the concrete subtypes of DynamicalSystem are much more specific in their scope.
 Concrete subtypes typically also contain more information than the above 3 items.

-In this scope dynamical systems have a known dynamic rule f defined as a standard Julia function.
-Observed or measured data from a dynamical system are represented using StateSpaceSet and are finite.
+In this scope dynamical systems have a known dynamic rule f.
+Finite measured or sampled data from a dynamical system are represented using StateSpaceSet.
 Such data are obtained from the trajectory function or from an experimental measurement of a dynamical system with an unknown dynamic rule.

 API

-The API that the interface of DynamicalSystem employs is the functions listed below.
-Once a concrete instance of a subtype of DynamicalSystem is obtained, it can quieried or altered with the following functions.
+The API that DynamicalSystem employs is composed of the functions listed below.
+Once a concrete instance of a subtype of DynamicalSystem is obtained, it can queried or altered with the following functions.

 The main use of a concrete dynamical system instance is to provide it to downstream functions such as lyapunovspectrum from ChaosTools.jl or basins_of_attraction from Attractors.jl.
 A typical user will likely not utilize directly the following API, unless when developing new algorithm implementations that use dynamical systems.

-API - information
+API - obtain information

 API - alter status